-The golden rule in any Brazilian city – and by extention Porto Alegre too – is never to wear bling in public, or anything gilded, diamond encrusted or oversized.
+The golden rule in any Brazilian city – and by extension Porto Alegre too – is never to wear bling in public, or anything gilded, diamond-encrusted or oversized.

 Avoid downtown after 7 p.m., never stay in your parked car at night, even if you’re just waiting for someone to come out of their house, watch out when stopping at red traffic lights everywhere after 10 p.m. – there are just some normal precaution rules for Porto Alegre.

 There are some safe areas, of course, like Moinhos de Vento, Bela Vista, Três Figueiras, if you can afford to live there.

 You are advised to always keep a small amount of cash with you (preferably cleverly hidden, concealed in a money belt under your clothes, in secret sewn-in pockets, or your shoes) and to avoid carrying bank cards.

 Pickpockets have a bunch of creative diversions to distract you long enough for them to steal your wallet.